Rawan19/HMNet/README.md

 1. If you have a transcript for a meeting, paste it in preprocess.py
 2. Edit the name_role_dict in preprocess.py file with the names included in the meeting(this should be automatically extracted in future versions)
 3. run preprocess.py. this returns the jsonl.gzip file that can be used as an input to the model, the file gets stored in ExampleRawData/meeting_summarization/AMI_proprec/test/test_raw2.jsonl.gzip
-4. Add the pretrained model to the repo in change that in the conf file
+4. Add the pretrained model to the repo in change that in the conf file,
-5. run this line: !python PyLearn.py evaluate ExampleConf/conf_eval_hmnet_AMI
+5. run this line: !python PyLearn.py evaluate ExampleConf/conf_eval_hmnet_AMI, this returns the summary in 'summary.txt'

 # Finetune HMNet